dvfrancis/older-and-wider/README.md

 - Message Board:

-    - The "Message Board" page allows the user to read posts on the Instagram page without having to navigate away from the site, so keeping them on the site for longer.
+    - The "message board" page allows the user to read posts on the Instagram page without having to navigate away from the site, so keeping them on the site for longer.
     - The podcast's Instagram profile is embedded on this page.

         ![Website message board page](assets/images/website-message-board-feature.webp)